syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 The first Kustomization above is for the CRDs, while the second is for the other resources (note the `spec.path`).
-You can also note that the `kratix-workload-resources` depends on the `kratix-workload-crds`.
+You can also note that the `kratix-workload-resources` depends on the `kratix-workload-dependencies`.
 That's to avoid failures when a resource documents uses a GVK being defined by a CRD document.